 Filler injections require a combination of surgical skill and aesthetic talent.
 The injector should have a profound surgical understanding of the three dimensional anatomy of the human body to inject into the correct anatomic location.
 The best outcomes involve subtle changes and a natural appearance.

-Dr. Julia Tzu of Wall Street Dermatology has been utilizing injectable fillers for over a decade to revive the skin with natural appearing results and restore youthful, well-balanced features.
+Dr. Julia Tzu of Wall Street Dermatology is a dermatologist in NYC that has been utilizing injectable fillers for over a decade to revive the skin with natural appearing results and restore youthful, well-balanced features.
 Dr. Tzu’s expert knowledge of surgical anatomy as a skin surgeon allows her to choose the best soft tissue fillers and navigate filler injections safely for her patients.

 Dermatologist Dr. Julia Tzu's Approach to Injectible Filler Treatments

 “First time filler patients are often amazed by how instantaneously they can see the improvement immediately after the injection.
 I find that key to natural appearing results is not only selection of the appropriate filler, but instinctively being able to pinpoint prime injection points that can provide metric-based harmony to each person’s face.”- Dr. Julia Tzu, MD, FAAD

 There are two main types of soft tissue fillers: 1) Hyaluronic acid based fillers and 2) Non-hyaluronic acid based fillers.